harishtanwar4847/choicelms/lms/lms/notification/loan_renewal_application/loan_renewal_application.md

                         <br />
                         Thank you for your patience.<br />
                         <br />
-                        You can reach to us through 'Contact Us' on the app - dlt_link<br />
+                        You can reach to us through 'Contact Us' on the app.<br />
                         We look forward to serve you soon.<br />
                         <br />
                     {% endif %}
                     {% if doc.get("loan_renewal_application").get("status") == "Approved" %}
                         Your loan renewal process is completed.<br />
                         <br />
-                        You can reach to us through 'Contact Us' on the app - dlt_link<br />
+                        You can reach to us through 'Contact Us' on the app.<br />
                         <br />
                         We look forward to serve you soon.<br />
                         <br />
                     {% endif %}
                     {% if doc.get("loan_renewal_application").get("status") == "Rejected" %}
                         Sorry!
-Your loan renewal application was turned down.<br />
+Your loan renewal application was turned down.
+We request you to visit the app for clearing the outstanding loan amount.<br />
                         <br />
                         We regret the inconvenience caused.<br />
                         <br />
-                        Please try again after sometime or you can reach to us through 'Contact Us' on the app - dlt_link<br />
+                        Please try again after sometime or you can reach to us through 'Contact Us' on the app.<br />
                         <br />
                         We look forward to serve you soon.<br />
                         <br />